korningf/cso-git/README.md

 Different institutions or individuals vary widely in their desktop security practices.

-Some may allow a full Cygwin POSIX dstribution, others MSsys, yet others merely GitBash.
+Some may allow a full Cygwin POSIX distribution, others MSsys, yet others merely GitBash.

 We want a minimum POSIX environment for automation and integration on Windows Desktops.